bunup/templates/react-lib/CONTRIBUTING.md

 1. **Terminal 1**: Run `bun run dev` - This watches your source files and rebuilds the library instantly on any change
 2. **Terminal 2**: Run `bun run dev:test` - This starts a Next.js preview app at http://localhost:3000

 This setup provides **instant rebuild and instant reflection** in the preview app.
-When you save any component file, you'll see the changes immediately in your browser without any manual refresh.
+When you save any component file, you'll see the changes immediately in your browser without any waiting.
 It's a beautiful development experience! ✨

 ## Development Workflow